arthurdk/tinder-telegram-bot/README.md

 1. Use /set_account
 2. The bot will ask you for your facebook token.
 Just send it plain.
+3. Use `/unlink` when your Tinder account unlinked from the bot

 _Searching for matches:_